“Is it not written in your law, ‘I said, Ye are Gods’?” –John 10:34; Yeshua of Nazareth is referencing Psalm 82:6.

 And for this impertinent, good, but impolitic, news

-He was killed and mocked as a fitting “King of the Jews.”
+He was killed and mocked as “King of the Jews.”

-He’d likely been naught but a footnote but perchance
+He’d likely been only a footnote but perchance

 Barbarians upon the Empire soon advanced,